 Some say that it isn’t as smooth as pulldown machines in box gyms, but a little silicone spray on the guide rods is all it needs.

-You can reapply it every couple of months or whenever you need, and you should be good to go!
+You can reapply every couple of months or whenever you need to, and you should be good to go!

 The REP Belt Squat is more versatile than any other belt squat unit on the market today and comes at an unbeatable price point.
 It can be moved within your power rack to perform dozens of exercises such as belt squats, hip thrusts, rack pulls, pull-ups, rows, deadlifts, dips, bulgarian split squats, calf raises, and many more.

-You do need the lat and low row cable attachment to use this, but it’s a pretty solid system that’s very stable considering it attaches to your rack.
+You do need a lat and low row cable attachment to use this, but it’s a pretty solid system that’s very stable considering it attaches to your rack.